 The Company lends to the principal marketing entity of the Glencore Group and as such the credit risk is limited to the extent of the Glencore Group's credit risk.
-Furthermore, the debt liability of the Company are co-guaranteed by the principal marketing Group entity and the ultimate parent Group entity Glencore plc.
-As such the credit risk is limited to the ECL provision which has been retained in the books of account.
+Furthermore, the debt liabilities of the Company are co-guaranteed by the principal marketing Group entity and the ultimate parent Group entity Glencore plc.